None3075/EngageMateWeb/README.md

 # DeustoTech Dashboard Project

 ## Overview
-This Django project is a dashboard application for DeustoTech, featuring data management and visualization capabilities with Grafana integration.
+This Django project is a dashboard application built on top of the project [WioMK](https://github.com/mkbaraka/WioMK), featuring data management and visualization capabilities with a Django Web server.

 ## Prerequisites
 - Python 3.x
 - Django
 - Other dependencies listed in `requirements.txt`
-- **Important:** Make sure to have the project [WioMK](https://github.com/mkbaraka/WioMK) running for the embedded Grafana to work
+- **Important:** Make sure to have set up the project [WioMK](https://github.com/None3075/WioMK) running with the correct server IP and set user Tokens for the server to work properly.

 ## Installation